acuminous/yadda/README.md

 Since JavaScript has no native file system access and we wanted Yadda to make no assumptions about how it is used, test scenarios are interpreted from arrays of strings.
-This doesn't mean that you can't use feature files from environments (such as [node](http://nodejs.org)) that support them, just that you must parse the file into an array of steps first.
+This doesn't mean that you can't use feature files from environments that support them (e.g. [node](http://nodejs.org)) , just that you must parse the file into an array of steps first.

 ## Quick Start